Browse the glossary using this index

-CIOMS, International Ethical Guidelines for Biomedical Research Involving Human Subjects, Geneva 2002, General ethical principles2) literally, not doing wrong.
-Physicians and medical researchers are to avoid inflicting harm on patients and research subjects.
+CIOMS, International Ethical Guidelines for Biomedical Research Involving Human Subjects, Geneva 2002, General ethical principles2) Literally, ‘doing good’.
+Physicians are expected to act in the best interests of their patients.

 World Medical Association, Medical Ethics Manual, Ferney-Voltaire, WMA, 2nd ed., 2009, Appendix A, Glossary

 Bénéfice / avantage -- Nutzen / VorteilWhich refers to the magnitude of a good outcome.

 Blinding / Masking

 Essai à l’insu / essai en aveugle -- VerblindungA procedure in which one or more parties to the trial are kept unaware of the treatment assignment(s).
 Single-blinding usually refers to the subject(s) being unaware, and double-blinding usually refers to the subject(s), investigator(s), monitor, and, in some cases, data analyst(s) being unaware of the treatment assignment(s).